France - The Southern Coast 9 Days

 DAY 4 - 6

-• Enjoy the French lifestyle, cuisine, delicious produce and wine, shop in the local markets, live the village lifestyle.
+• Enjoy the French lifestyle, cuisine, delicious produce, and wine, shop in the local markets, and live the village lifestyle.

 Or take in some of the magnificent walks.